Hello Neighbor: Sequels

-Games

 In July 2020, tinyBuild acquired the development team from Dynamic Pixels to establish a new studio by the name of Eerie Guest Studios and invested into the Hello Neighbor series.

+In November 2020, tinyBuild invested $3 million in the game development studio Hologryph, the developer of the multiplayer spin-off Secret Neighbor and other titles.
+The investment gave tinyBuild a majority stake in the company and made Hologryph a subsidiary.

 Hello Neighbor: Hide & Seek

 A prequel to Hello Neighbor, titled Hello Neighbor: Hide & Seek, was announced during PAX West in August 2018, and released on 7 December 2018, on the same platforms as the original game, including non-Microsoft systems.
-Set several years before the events of the original game, Hide & Seek deals with the events in Mr. Peterson's life that caused him to become a recluse.
+Set several years before the events of the original game, Hide & Seek deals with the events in Theodore Peterson's life that caused him to become a recluse.

 Secret Neighbor

-Secret Neighbor, a multiplayer spin-off of Hello Neighbor, was announced on 10 June 2018, and released on 24 October 2019, for Xbox and PC.
+Secret Neighbor, a multiplayer spin-off of Hello Neighbor, was announced on 10 June 2018 and released on 24 October 2019 for Xbox and PC.

 Hello Engineer

 Hello Engineer, a multiplayer machinery-building construction game set in the Hello Neighbor universe, was announced on 20 October 2020.
 A gameplay reveal trailer was released four days later.
 In Hello Engineer, the Rescue Squad explore an open world based on the abandoned Golden Apple Amusement Park and must collect scrap to build various machines while avoiding Mr. Peterson's attempts to catch them.
-The game was released for the cloud gaming service Google Stadia on 26 October 2021, and was fully released on 17 August 2023 for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows via the Steam marketplace.
+The game was released for the cloud gaming service Google Stadia on 26 October 2021, and was fully released on 17 August 2023 for PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows via the Steam marketplace.